Industry Knowledge

 Details

-• Otherwise, access under escort does not require an MSIC.
+• One-off attendance under continuous escort does not require one.

 Do marine engineers need MSICs?